Skip to content

 Question 03

-Do you have Uninsured/Underinsured Motorist coverage?
+Do you have Uninsured and Underinsured Motorist coverage?

 Per Texas Department of Motor Vehicles data, approximately 20 percent of Texas drivers are uninsured.
 That means roughly one in five vehicles you share the road with carries no liability coverage at all.
 Many more carry only minimum 30/60/25, which often runs out long before a serious injury claim is paid.